apaks/twitter-data-mining/README.md

 # Twitter Trends
 How things get popular and viral on social media?
 While influencers and large companies mostly shape trends on social media, why some products are more visible than others?
 I built an app that utilizes Twitter data to gain insight into how public opinion on a specific issue/product/service is shaped by and distributed across different user groups and time.
-Sentiment analysis was performed using nltk, textblob, and flair and results show how public opinion might be distributed across different user groups and evolve in time.
+Sentiment analysis was performed using nltk and textblob and the results show how public opinion might be differentially distributed across different user groups and time.
 See demo below.

 ![TwiTr app Demo](https://github.com/apaks/twitter-data-mining/blob/master/demo.gif)